CerealeZ/cerealez/README.md

-# Hi!
-I'm Samuel José Haro 🍓
+# Samuel José Haro

-Hi, I'm a front-end developer, interested in solving logical problems and implementing clean code.

-Always improving and learning. 🌟
+Software Engineer - A Javascript/Typescript enjoyer.

+- Building amazing stuff in Node.
+- Accesibility caring.
+- I love CSS so bad 💜

+Trying to reach me?
+Check my links! _All it costs is your love!_

 <!--
 **CerealeZ/cerealez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.